davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js2/index.md

   The `eventName` in our case is just `click` and you'll need to input a callback function to perform all the actions:

-      - Query for update the `<h1>` node object, so that it displays a randomly generated `rgb(rrr,bbb,ggg)` string.
+      - Query for update the `<h1>` node object, so that it displays a randomly generated `rgb(rrr,ggg,bbb)` string.
 You can modify a node's text content by assigning to its `.innerHTML` property.

       - Query for and update the `<body>` node, and change its `.style.backgroundColor` to the `rgb(rrr,ggg,bbb)` string.

-- If you have time,
+- If you have time, try the following:

+  - You might notice that the `<h1>` text gets a bit hard to read if the background is too dark.
+Add in the necessary code to change the font color of the `<h1>` text to the inverse of the current `rrr`, `bbb`, and `ggg` values.
+For instance, if your current RGB is `rgb(25, 140,239)`, then the text color of the `<h1>` element should be set to `rgb(230, 115, 16)`.
+To invert, I simply subtracted each value from 255.